-TikTok Challenge causes problems in the Upstate
+TikTok challenge causes problems in the Upstate

 “Some of these posts, you can’t detect where they’re coming from or who those people are on the internet.
 They’re not using their real names,” he said.

-Windows are being knocked out and law-abiding citizens are having to pay the price for this trend.
+Windows are being knocked out and car owners are paying the price for this trend.

-“I don’t want to put the responsibility back on the vehicle owners, the responsibility of these particular crimes falls on those who are perpetrating these particular crimes,” said Suber.
+“I don’t want to put the responsibility back on the vehicle owners, the responsibility of these particular crimes fall on those who are perpetrating these particular crimes,” said Suber.